aiden2480/spotisync/readme.md

     <img  src="https://img.shields.io/badge/Python-3.9.1-1db954?style=flat-square"  alt="Python 3.9.1">
 </div>

-## What is `spotisync`?
+## What is spotisync?
 A small program making use of [spotDL](https://github.com/spotDL/spotify-downloader/) to download songs from a Spotify playlist and keep them in sync with a local folder.
+Yes, I know it's written sloppily, but I'm focusing on getting it working first.
+It's still in development.

 ## Setup
 1. Set up Ffmpeg and install it to path.
 Binaries can be found [here](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z) and an installation guide can be found [here](https://windowsloop.com/install-ffmpeg-windows-10/).